Spider201866/Alan_web/README.md

 ## API Endpoint Usage

 - **Local API Endpoints**: The application primarily uses its own backend API endpoints, prefixed with `/api/`.
     - `/api/record-info`: Used for submitting user onboarding data and subsequent updates from the home page.
+Data is now persisted to the SQLite database.
 Client-side calls in `public/scripts/home-data.js` and `public/scripts/auth-flow.js` target this local endpoint.
-(Note: This replaces previous usage of an external `https://alan.up.railway.app/record-info` URL, which was found to be unavailable).
-    - `/api/fetch-records`: Used for password verification.
-Client-side calls in `public/scripts/auth-flow.js` target this local endpoint.
+    - `/api/fetch-records`: Used for password verification and fetching the active record from the SQLite database.
+Client-side calls in `public/scripts/auth-flow.js` and `public/view-records.html` target this local endpoint.
+    - `/api/fetch-history`: Used for fetching all historical records from the SQLite database.
+Client-side calls in `public/view-records.html` target this local endpoint.
 - Other external APIs are used for specific functionalities:
     - `https://ipapi.co/json/`: For IP-based geolocation.
     - `https://api.bigdatacloud.net/data/reverse-geocode-client`: For reverse geocoding.